Lemoncode/cypress-by-example/03_stub_network_requests/README.md

 });
 ```

-* This is working but is really a common pattern that cypress ofers another alternative:
+* This is working but is really a common pattern that cypress offers another alternative:

 ```diff
 describe('Hotel viewer initialization', () => {